 Ever had a bunch of old jewellery items that need refreshing, but you’re not quite sure what to do with them?
 Would you like to redesign your old jewellery to a piece that you can wear with most of your wardrobe?
 Often, re-designing your old jewellery allows you to keep the memory alive in a design you would see yourself wear more often.

 Below is an example of an old diamond ring and diamond ear studs that have been well-worn over the years and the owner wanted to have it re-designed into something else.

 Is it not beautiful after being re-designed and re-set into a diamond cross pendant?
-Re-design into a piece that can be worn daily without being overly ostentatious.
+Re-styling into a piece that can be worn daily without being overly ostentatious.
+Simple, classy and elegant.

 Born out of the idea of creating a simple, unique yet 100% wearable design on a daily basis, brainstorming with the couple, the wedding bands designs were eventually translated from paper to life.

 An apparently simple design is much harder to craft than one might imagine.

 The ladies’ ring, features an exquisite baby pink spinel that is seemingly suspended in mid-air and the gents’ ring has a bezel-set gorgeous steel-blue spinel.

 With minimal use of diamonds, but the main focus on the construction and curvature of gold work, we were able to create a stunning, unique yet very wearable style for the couple.

 Oftentimes, our clients’ feedback during the design-stage discussion is that they see something beautiful in-store, a unique design, but it is not something that they can see themselves wearing regularly or daily.
 Because it is so unique, it seems wearable only for that few occasions – thereafter, it becomes somewhat dated / boring.